dmytro-ulianov/throned-resource-ts/README.md

 So now, when your data is lifted, we can do different type-safe manipulations with it using functions from `@throned/resource-ts`.
 But first, let's see how to unwrap your data from **Resource**, or, using FP terms, fold it.

 Let's use [React](https://reactjs.org/) for next example of folding your data into `JSX`.
-To do that we will use `fold` functions, it provides a type-safe way to extract value/error from your resource and enforces you to handle all possible states.
+To do that we will use `fold` function, it provides a type-safe way to extract value/error from your resource and enforces you to handle all possible states.

 ```tsx
 import React from 'react'